Foreign Bribes and Corruption Violate the FCPA

 Ultimately, violators of the Foreign Corrupt Practices Act and other applicable laws and regulations face imprisonment and severe fines.
 Moreover, the SEC has recovered millions of dollars in enforcement actions against corporations, businessmen, and politicians for bribing foreign officials for business and work contracts — earning whistleblowers significant rewards.

-Contact Our FCPA Whistleblower Attorneys
+Contact Our International Trade Law Attorneys

 Given the exacting procedural requirements of the SEC Whistleblower program and the challenge of reporting foreign corruption and bribery, you need the powerful representation that Newman & Shapiro provides.
 When you work with our winning legal team, we will fight to protect your rights and reputation and help you obtain the whistleblower reward you have earned.
 Please contact our office today to speak with our experienced foreign bribery and FCPA whistleblower attorneys.